stellar/js-stellar-sdk/README.md

+## **Note:** _This is a fork of js-stellar-base, customized for the KIN Blockchain._

-# js-stellar-sdk
+# js-kin-sdk
 [![Build Status](https://travis-ci.org/stellar/js-stellar-sdk.svg?branch=master)](https://travis-ci.org/stellar/js-stellar-sdk)
 [![Coverage Status](https://coveralls.io/repos/stellar/js-stellar-sdk/badge.svg?branch=master&service=github)](https://coveralls.io/github/stellar/js-stellar-sdk?branch=master)
 [![Dependency Status](https://david-dm.org/stellar/js-stellar-sdk.svg)](https://david-dm.org/stellar/js-stellar-sdk)

 Note: this is a fork of the original stellar sdk.
 This fork has been sligthly modified to be compatible with the Kin fork of the stellar network.

-js-stellar-sdk is a Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/go/tree/master/services/horizon).
-It is used for building Stellar apps either on Node.js or in the browser.
+js-kin-sdk is a Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/go/tree/master/services/horizon).
+It is used for building Kin apps either on Node.js or in the browser.

 It provides:
 - a networking layer API for Horizon endpoints.